July 20, 2017

 What are the consequences of missed payments?
 Defaulting?

-Student loans never simply disappear.
+Student loans never disappear.
 There’s no statute of limitations, and student loans are rarely discharged even in bankruptcy.
-With few exceptions, your student loans will follow you through life.
+With few exceptions, your student loans will follow you through life, until you pay them off.

-If you make a late payment on a federal student loan, you may be responsible for a late fee of 6 percent of the payment.
+If you make a late payment on a federal student loan, you may be responsible for a late fee of 6% of the payment.

 Late or missed payments will also show up on your credit report and can harm your score.